dankamongmen/notcurses/README.md

-into notcurses saying e.g. "Tablet 2 now has 40 valid lines of information". notcurses might then call back into the application, asking it to draw some line(s) from some tablet(s) at some particular coordinate of that tablet's panel.
+into notcurses saying e.g. "Tablet 2 now has 40 valid lines of information". notcurses might then call back into the application, asking it to draw some line(s) from some tablet(s) at some particular coordinate of that tablet's plane.
 Finally, control returns to the application, and the cycle starts anew.

 Each tablet might be wholly, partially, or not on-screen. notcurses always places as much of the focused tablet as is possible on-screen (if the focused